Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Methodology

 \subsection{Operationalizing \textit{sensitivity to impossibility}}

 To test the \textit{intralinguistic perspective}, we plot the perplexity curves for each attested language and its perturbed impossible counterpart.
 For each such pair we compute mean error (ME):

-where $B_i$ are points on the baseline curve, $M_i$ are points on the perturbation curve, and $N$ is the number of perplexity measurement points.

-A non-negative ME is indicative of model failure in explaining the intralinguistic perspective: it means that the baseline curve is consistently above --- or coincides with --- the perturbed, impossible curve.
+where $B_i$ are points on the baseline/possible curve, $M_i$ are points on the perturbed/impossible curve, and $N$ is the number of perplexity measurement points.
+A positive ME is indicative of model failure in explaining the intralinguistic perspective: it means that the baseline curve is consistently above --- or coincides with --- the perturbed, impossible curve.

 To test the \textit{interlinguistic perspective}, we compare the minimum perplexity value achieved during training as well as the area under the curve (AUC) for all possible and impossible languages.
-We consider the variance in these metrics between possible languages (across-language variance) and between the different variants of each language (within-language variance).
-If within-language variance is significantly lower than across-language variance, LLMs' learning curves cannot account for typological asymmetries, and the question of \textit{sensitivity to impossibility} in LLMs receives a negative answer.\footnote{All experimental materials, source code, and results are available at \url{https://osf.io/ne6dp/?view_only=689c2165537e428abde535b0473e6221}}.
+We consider the variance in these metrics between possible languages (across-language variance) and between the different variants of each language (within-language variance).\footnote{This operationalization of separability is different from the linear SVM classifier method used in \citet{yang2025anything}.} If within-language variance is significantly lower than across-language variance, LLMs' learning curves cannot account for typological asymmetries, and the question of \textit{sensitivity to impossibility} in LLMs receives a negative answer.\footnote{All experimental materials, source code, and results are available at \url{https://github.com/imry-ziv/impossible-languages-acl}.}